A beginner’s guide to starting a vegan diet

 Here’s a look at some of the reasons why you should consider going vegan:

 For your health

-A vegan diet can also help you lose weight.
+A vegan diet can also help you in your weight loss objective.
 Plant foods are naturally less calorie-dense and higher in fibre.
 These can lead to feeling fullness without overeating.
-Check out this article for beginner tips on how to lose weight on a vegan diet.
+Check out this article for beginner tips on how to lose weight on a plant-based diet.

 For the environment

 Animal agriculture is among the worst polluters of air, water, and soil and has been found to be the greatest contributor to deforestation and species extinction.
 Production of plant foods uses much less natural resources and produces a fraction of the amount of greenhouse gases compared to animal agriculture.

 A shift towards a plant-based diet is one of the most powerful steps a person can take towards the preservation of our planet.

 Modern animal agriculture causes a great deal of suffering to animals.
 Becoming vegan is largely about becoming less self-centered and becoming more compassionate.

 Shifting towards veganism is about making an ethical decision to become more aware of our connections to fellow living creatures and respecting their right to exist.
 It’s about placing ourselves amongst all living beings, rather than at the top.

 When you go vegan, you are consciously reducing the number of animal cruelty and animals that are unnecessarily being exploited.